Shania Twain: 2022–present: Not Just a Girl, Queen of Me, third Las Vegas residency and Little Miss Twain

-On October 22, 2022, Twain announced Queen of Me Tour across North America and Europe to promote the album.
+On October 22, 2022, Twain announced the Queen of Me Tour across North America and Europe to promote the album.
 It was her first tour in nearly five years, comprising 76 dates.
 She featured on the single "Unhealthy", which was released on May 18, 2023, the title track from Anne-Marie's third studio album.
 The song peaked at number 18 on the UK Singles Chart and became Twain's first top-20 in the region since "Party for Two" in December 2004.
 On August 15, 2023, she announced her third Las Vegas residency, Shania Twain: Come On Over – The Las Vegas Residency – All The Hits! at Bakkt Theater (now PH Live), scheduled to run from May to December 2024.
-In March 2024, to commemorate the 65th anniversary of International Women's Day, Twain was one of a number of female celebrities had their likeness turned into Barbie dolls.
+In March 2024, to commemorate the 65th anniversary of International Women's Day, Twain was one of a number of female celebrities who had their likeness turned into Barbie dolls.
 In June 2024, she performed in the traditional Sunday Legends slot at the Glastonbury Festival.
 On September 2, 2024, she announced she would be extending her Las Vegas residency, Shania Twain: Come On Over – The Las Vegas Residency – All The Hits! at PH Live at Planet Hollywood Las Vegas with nine final shows taking place in January and February 2025.

 In May 2025, Twain announced a limited tour of summer concerts across the United States and Canada from July to August.
 This includes festivals, like the Calgary Stampede, Cavendish Beach Music Festival, and the Ottawa Bluesfest, as well as standalone performances.

+In 2026, Twain agreed to perform over 12 dates with Harry Styles on the European leg of his world tour, both in London and Amsterdam.

+Twain's seventh studio album released on July 24, 2026, Little Miss Twain, reflects her "pre-Shania" youth as Eilleen Regina Twain growing up in the rustic mining town of Timmins, Ontario.
+The album's lead single, "Dirty Rosie", was released on the same day.